-3rd Millennium Prevention & Intervention Program and Policy: Evidence-based prevention and intervention educational program offered online.
+- 3rd Millennium Prevention & Intervention Program and Policy: Evidence-based prevention and intervention educational program offered online.
 This program can be used as a prevention curriculum in the classroom, or as an alternative to suspension or detention.
-Courses are appropriate for middle school - college-aged students, as well as parents and educators. https://web.3rdmil.com/.

-- If this activity is selected, the following is expected: - Recipient will receive an academic year (24-25) of unlimited access to 3rd Millennium prevention and intervention courses, OR a predetermined number of referral only intervention courses. - Recipient will develop and implement school-wide policy changes to reflect options for alternatives to suspension. - Submit a sustainability statement in the grant application as well as at the end of the project, providing detail on how the activity will be maintained without grant support. - A quarterly report will be submitted that will include the # of students referred, # of classes completed, # of repeat referrals/suspension escalations throughout year, # of prevention courses taken).
+Courses are appropriate for middle school - college-aged students, as well as parents and educators. https://web.3rdmil.com/. - If this activity is selected, the following is expected: - Recipient will receive an academic year (2025-2026) of unlimited access to 3rd Millennium prevention and intervention courses, OR a predetermined number of referral only intervention courses. - Recipient will develop and implement school-wide policy changes to reflect options for alternatives to suspension. - Submit a sustainability statement in the grant application as well as at the end of the project, providing detail on how the activity will be maintained without grant support. - A quarterly report will be submitted that will include the # of students referred, # of classes completed, # of repeat referrals/suspension escalations throughout year, # of prevention courses taken).
 Additionally, recipient will share the pre and post data reported by and available through 3rd Millennium.
-Reporting template will be provided by SWDH. - Primary contact/program facilitator will participate in a kick-off meeting, a de-brief meeting at the end of the year, and up to two additional group or one on one meetings. - o Funding can include: - Unlimited prevention & intervention courses (\$2,500 is the cost for one school) OR referral only intervention courses (up to \$60 for each individual referral - subgrant amount dependent on estimate of per year referral).
-Please use previous year's suspension referral as basis for funding request if requesting referral only. - Resource or personnel costs for outside of standard school hours supplemental programs or activities outside of standard school hours.

-\If a school district applies for a HS and would like to add a MS - an additional \$1,000 in funds may be requested for an unlimited MS subscription.

-SPORT Prevention Wellness (PPW) Programs: Evidence-informed "single session substance use prevention program designed to increase health-enhancing behaviors including physical activity, sports participation, healthy eating, getting adequate sleep, and practicing stress control".
-This program can be implemented in any setting including school, community, health care, sports, recreation, juvenile justice, home, and others.
+Reporting template will be provided by SWDH.

+- Primary contact/program facilitator will participate in a kick-off meeting, a de-brief meeting at the end of the year, and up to two additional group or one on one meetings. - Have program participants complete a post-program retrospective survey developed by SWDH (when applicable). - Funding can include: - Unlimited prevention & intervention courses (\$3,000 is the cost for one school) OR referral only intervention courses (up to \$75 for each individual referral - subgrant amount dependent on estimate of per year referral).
+Please use previous year's suspension referral as basis for funding request if requesting referral only. - Resource or personnel costs for outside of standard school hours supplemental programs or activities outside of standard school hours. - If a school district applies for a HS and would like to add a MS an additional \$1,000 in funds may be requested for an unlimited MS subscription. - SPORT Prevention Wellness (PPW) Programs: Evidence-informed "single session substance use prevention program designed to increase health-enhancing behaviors including physical activity, sports participation, healthy eating, getting adequate sleep, and practicing stress control".
+This program can be implemented in any setting including school, community, health care, sports, recreation, juvenile justice, home, and others. - Receive a one-year subscription to the program (cost varies by program). - Plan, staff, and recruit participants for the program. - Become trained in teaching curriculum (if required/desired and not already trained). - Deliver the program as written by the program creator (implement with fidelity). - Maintain regular communication with the agreement monitor, in the form of phone calls or emails. - Submit a quarterly report (SWDH will provide a template). - Submit a sustainability statement in the grant application as well as at the end of the project, providing detail on how the activity will be maintained without grant support. - Submit invoices for reimbursement for purchases and personnel (template to be provided by SWDH). - Have program participants complete a post-program retrospective survey developed by SWDH (when applicable).

-- Receive a one-year subscription to the program (cost varies by program). - o Plan, staff, and recruit participants for the program. - Become trained in teaching curriculum (if required/desired and not already trained). - o Deliver the program as written by the program creator (implement with fidelity). - Maintain regular communication with the agreement monitor, in the form of phone calls or emails. - Submit a quarterly report (SWDH will provide a template). - Submit a sustainability statement in the grant application as well as at the end of the project, providing detail on how the activity will be maintained without grant support. - Submit invoices for reimbursement for purchases and personnel (template to be provided by SWDH). - Environmental & Policy Projects: Includes projects related to decreasing the number of available places for consumption or use of substances by increasing signage, lighting, and information regarding legal consequences in areas of identified underage substance use.
+Environmental & Policy Projects: Includes projects related to decreasing the number of available places for consumption or use of substances by increasing signage, lighting, and information regarding legal consequences in areas of identified underage substance use.
 Environmental projects must be accompanied by an evidence-informed policy modification approved by SWDH.
 Modifications must be an official update to a rule, law, or formal procedure.
 This may include a community or county ordinance, school policy, law enforcement procedure or practice, etc.